-Last week we kicked off a section of our site, dedicated to highlight companies who recognize the importance of doing well by doing good, with our post I spy companies that care.
-The goal of this section and series of blog posts is to shine a spotlight on businesses that go out of their way to uplift the communities and the people where they do business – you know, that coffee company that donates products to nonprofits, the car company that lets down-on-their luck owners defer payments or the ice cream shop that gives proceeds to a local children’s charity.
+Last week we kicked off a section of our site, dedicated to highlight companies who recognize the importance of doing well by doing good.
+The goal of this series of blog posts is to shine a spotlight on businesses that go out of their way to uplift the communities and the people where they do business – you know, that coffee company that donates products to nonprofits, the car company that lets down-on-their luck owners defer payments or the ice cream shop that gives proceeds to a local children’s charity.

 When we developed the series, we were mostly thinking about these great local examples.
 This week, however, I was reminded about the incredible efforts of companies, whose caring reach far beyond neighborhood issues or boundaries.